-LABEL DESCRIPTION 10G WAN The 10G WAN port is a multi-gigabit Ethernet port that supports connection speeds of 1 Gbps, 2.5 Gbps, and 10 Gbps.
+LABEL DESCRIPTION 10G WAN The 10G WAN port is a multi-gigabit Ethernet port that supports connection speeds of 1 Gbps, 2.5 Gbps, 5 Gbps, and 10 Gbps.
 Connect an Ethernet cable to the 10G WAN port for an (up to) 10 Gbps Ethernet connection.
-10G LAN The 10G LAN port is a multi-gigabit Ethernet port that supports connection speeds of 1 Gbps, 2.5 Gbps, and 10 Gbps.
-Connect computers or other Ethernet devices to the 10G LAN port for Internet access with speed up to 10 Gbps.
-LAN1-3 LAN1 - LAN3 are 1G ports supporting speeds of 100/1000 Mbps.
-Connect computers or other Ethernet devices to Ethernet ports for Internet access.
 USB The USB port is used for cellular WAN backup, file-sharing, and media server.
-Reset Press the button for more than 5 seconds to return the Zyxel Device to the factory defaults.
-Power Connect the power adapter and press the ON/OFF button to start the device.
-WPS Press the WPS button once more than 1 second to quickly setup a secure Wi-Fi connection between the device and a WPS-compatible client.
+Wi-Fi ON/ OFF Press the Wi-Fi ON/OFF button for more than 2 seconds to enable the WiFi function.
+RESET Press the button for more than 5 seconds to return the Zyxel Device to the factory defaults.
+POWER Connect the power adapter and press the ON/OFF button to start the device.
+WPS Press the WPS button once within 3 seconds to quickly setup a secure WiFi connection between the device and a WPS-compatible client.
+SFP+ Insert a compatible SFP transceiver to the SFP port and connect a fiber optic or Ethernet cable for an (up to) 10 Gbps Internet connection.